blog-post-banner

 9_6.png

-Lead status that activates postback - determines when the postback is fired.
-You can set it for every status (pre-approved, pending, approved, or rejected) or just one.
-For simple tracking, I recommend selecting only Approved.
+• Lead status that activates postback — sets when the postback fires (pre-approved, pending, approved, or rejected, or just one).
+For simple tracking, select only Approved.

-URL Address - this is the Postback URL from your tracker.
-(See below for tracker-specific setup.)
+• URL Address — the postback URL from your tracker.

-Here’s a list of all tracking tokens you can use in the postback URL:
+Here are all the tracking tokens you can use in the postback URL:

 tableta_6.png